 During the final term in Reception, the EYFS Profile is completed for each child.
 The Profile provides parents and carers, staff and teachers with a well-rounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year 1.
-The Profile includes on-going observation, all relevant records held by the setting, discussions with parents St Francis School - Early Years

-Foundation Stage (EYFS) Policy 7 and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.
+The Profile includes on-going observation, all relevant records held by the setting, discussions with parents Trenance Learning Academy - Early Years Foundation Stage (EYFS) Policy 7 and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.
 Each child's level of development is assessed against the early learning goals.
-The profile indicates whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels ('emerging').
+The profile indicates whether children are meeting expected levels of development, or not yet reaching expected levels ('emerging').
 Year 1 teachers are given a copy of the Profile report together with a short commentary on each child's skills and abilities in relation to the three key characteristics of effective learning.
 This informs the dialogue between Reception and Year 1 teachers about each child's stage of development and learning needs and assists with the planning of activities in Year 1.